 Waking up tired, angry, or cranky?
-If you use a Fitbit Alta HR, Fitbit Charge 2, or Fitbit Blaze, your sleep data may soon be able to reveal why.
+If you use a Fitbit Alta HR, Fitbit Charge 3, Fitbit Versa, or Fitbit Ionic, your sleep data may soon be able to reveal why.
 By tapping into your nighttime heart rate and movement patterns, these devices will be able to estimate how much time you spend in light, deep, and rapid eye movement (REM) sleep.
 Pretty cool, right?
 Each of these stages—or sleep types—serve a different purpose, so understanding how much of each stage you log can help you identify and address sleep-related issues.
 Below, a breakdown of what you need to know about each sleep stage.

 Sleep Stages, Simplified

 Sleep researchers divide sleep into five stages—stages 1, 2, 3, and REM—but to keep things simple, Fitbit groups like sleep stages together.
 In the app, your sleep will fall into three stages: light, deep, and REM.
 Here’s what each of those mean.

 Stage 1: “This is the sleep that’s a little more choppy, shallow, not restful,” says Michael Grandner, MD, director of the Sleep and Health Research Program at the University of Arizona in Tucson and a Fitbit sleep consultant.
 “But it’s usually just a quick transition, so you’re not in it for very long.